ironbar/mnist_universe/docs/08_causality.md

 > You cannot draw causal conclusions without some causal hypotheses.This echoes what we concluded in Chapter 1: you cannot answer a question on rung two of the ladder of causation using only data collected from rung one.

+### 3. From Evidence to Causes: Reverend Bayes meets Mr Holmes